kalebjones101/marcus-gallegos-case-documents/03-Video-Index/README.md

 * Links point to publicly viewable copies (YouTube, Google Drive, etc.)

-* Original files are preserved offline and are not altered
+* Original or source files are preserved offline and are not altered

 ## Source & Provenance of Media Files